 Rental Operations.
 Rental operations comprise the largest component of our reportable segments and generally contributes 90% to 95% of our consolidated revenues, earnings and FFO.
 We collect rent from our customers through operating leases, including reimbursements for the majority of our property operating costs.
 Through our global footprint, we have a diversified lease portfolio and our revenues from in-place leases are contractual with fixed or inflation-linked escalations.
-The weighted average lease term was 69 months for leases that commenced, within the consolidated operating portfolio, during the trailing twelve months ended March 31, 2025.
+For the trailing twelve months ended June 30, 2025, the weighted average lease term for leases commenced in our consolidated operating portfolio was 70 months.
 We expect to generate earnings growth by increasing rents, maintaining high occupancy rates and controlling expenses.
-The primary driver of our revenue growth will be the rolling of inplace leases to current market rents when leases expire, as discussed further below.
+The primary driver of our revenue growth will be the rolling of in-place leases to current market rents upon lease expiration.
 We believe our active portfolio management, combined with the skills of our property, leasing, maintenance, energy, sustainability and risk management teams allow us to maximize NOI across our portfolio.
 Substantially all of our consolidated rental revenue, NOI and cash flows from rental operations are generated in the U.S.

 Development.
 Our development business provides the opportunity to profitably build modern logistics facilities that address the evolving requirements of our customers while deepening our presence in our target markets.
-We believe we have a competitive advantage due to: (i) the strategic locations of our global land bank and redevelopment sites for the development of future industrial properties or data centers; (ii) the development expertise of our local teams; (iii) the depth of our customer relationships; (iv) our ability to integrate sustainable design features that provide operational efficiencies for our customers; and (v) our procurement capabilities that allow us to secure high-demand construction materials at a lower cost.
-Successful development and redevelopment efforts provide significant earnings growth as projects are leased, generate income and increase the value of our Real Estate Segment.
-Generally, we develop properties in the U.S. to hold for the long term or to contribute to our unconsolidated co-investment ventures.
+We believe we have a competitive advantage due to: (i) the strategic locations of our global land bank and redevelopment sites for the development of future industrial properties or data centers; (ii) the development expertise of our local teams; (iii) the depth of our customer relationships; (iv) our ability to integrate sustainable design features that improve operational efficiency for our customers; and (v) our procurement capabilities that enable us to secure high-demand construction materials at a lower cost.
+Successful development and redevelopment projects contribute significantly to earnings growth as they are leased, begin generating income and increase the value of our Real Estate Segment.
+In general, we develop properties in the U.S. to hold for the long term or to contribute to our unconsolidated co-investment ventures, and outside the U.S. primarily to contribute to these ventures.